Baker Mayfield is Getting the LeBron James Treatment in Cleveland

 Mayfield’s Mural Harkens Back to LeBron James’ Massive Banner

-For years, several large banners of LeBron James hung from in downtown Cleveland.
+For years, several large banners of LeBron James hung in downtown Cleveland.
 James — an Akron, Ohio native and NBA superstar — played for the Cleveland Cavaliers from 2003-10 and again from 2014-18.
-James helped break the city’s 52-year championship drought in 2016.
+James helped break the Cleveland’s 52-year championship drought in 2016, forever becoming a part of the lore of the city.

-While there were many versions of the banner, which hung across from the Cavs’ home stadium, but the last was a Nike ad showing the back of LeBron’s No. 23 jersey with his arms outstretched.
-It was so large it reportedly took 15 people, 300 hours to create, manufacture, and install the banner.
+While there were many versions of the banner that hung across from the Cavs’ home stadium, the last one was a Nike ad showing the back of LeBron’s No. 23 jersey with his arms outstretched.
+It was so large it reportedly took 15 people, 300 hours to create, manufacture and install the banner.

 One day after James announced he was leaving for the Los Angeles Lakers, the banner was taken down.